πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Fix: bump the counter before continuing:
+Fix: bump the counter before you continue:

 if (i == 2) { i++; continue; } // βœ… safe